microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/examples/v1.0-beta/New-MgEntitlementManagementAccessPackageCatalogCustomAccessPackageWorkflowExtension.md

 		ResourceId = "f604bd15-f785-4309-ad7c-6fad18ddb6cb"
 	}
 }
-New-MgEntitlementManagementAccessPackageCatalogCustomAccessPackageWorkflowExtension -AccessPackageCatalogId $accessPackageCatalogId -BodyParameter $params
+New-MgBetaEntitlementManagementAccessPackageCatalogCustomAccessPackageWorkflowExtension -AccessPackageCatalogId $accessPackageCatalogId -BodyParameter $params
 ```
-This example shows how to use the New-MgEntitlementManagementAccessPackageCatalogCustomAccessPackageWorkflowExtension Cmdlet.
+This example shows how to use the New-MgBetaEntitlementManagementAccessPackageCatalogCustomAccessPackageWorkflowExtension Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).